 Most, but not all.
 After someone is arrested, the D.A. conducts a pre-file investigation in Nevada to see if there is sufficient evidence to convict the arrestee of the crime.
-If prosecutors believe they have a weak case, charges will not be brought and the arraignment will be cancelled.
+If prosecutors believe they have a weak case, charges will not be brought and the arraignment will be canceled.
 If prosecutors believe they have a strong case, the arraignment will go as planned.

 What happens at an arraignment?